openharmony/kernel_liteos_m/README.md

 It applies only to Cortex-M3, Cortex-M4, Cortex-M7, and RISC-V chip architectures.

+As for dynamic loading module, the shared library to be loaded needs signature verification or source restriction to ensure security.

 ## Usage<a name="section3732185231214"></a>

 The OpenHarmony LiteOS-M kernel build system is a modular build system based on Generate Ninja (GN) and Ninja.
 It supports module-based configuration, tailoring, and assembling, and helps you build custom products.
 This document describes how to build a LiteOS-M project based on GN and Ninja.
 For details about the methods such as GCC+Makefile, IAR, and Keil MDK, visit the community websites.